learn-co-curriculum/dsc-chi-square/README.md

 Based on the results above (two-sided, since our alternative hypothesis is $\mu_ \neq \mu_{0}$) we can reject the null hypothesis at an alpha of 0.01, since the resulting p-value (0.0016) is less than our alpha.
 Therefore we can say that the difference between the sample mean and 21 is statistically significant at the 0.01 significance level.

-(If you look closely at the code generating the sample, it was generated using different a df of 20 and with fairly little variance, so it it makes sense that we got this result!)
+(If you look closely at the code generating the sample, it was generated using a `loc` (mean) of 20 and a fairly small `scale` (variance), so it it makes sense that we got this result!)

 ### Chi-Square Test Introduction

 The chi-square ($\chi^2$) test is applicable for **discrete** variables that can be represented by a **probability mass function**, which allows us to understand the data in terms of the **frequencies** of each outcome.
 There are several different kinds of chi-square tests depending on the question being asked, but we'll focus on *Pearson's chi-square test* and how it is applied for goodness of fit, independence, and homogeneity.

-Let's start with a goodness of fit example.
+Let's start with a ***goodness of fit*** example.
 This is kind of like the one-sample t-test shown above, in that we are comparing sample data to a theoretical value.
 This time instead of comparing the sample mean to a theoretical mean, we will compare the frequencies of observed data to the expected frequencies.

 #### Fair Coin?

-For this example, let's use the coin toss at the Super Bowl (current data through Super Bowl 55).
+For this example, let's use the coin toss at the Super Bowl (data through Super Bowl 55).
 We expect that this is a "fair" coin, meaning that we would expect it to produce Heads and Tails equally often.

 ```python